 Notice of Nondiscrimination:

-Mayland Community College (“College”) strives to make its campus safe and welcoming learning and working environments.
-The College prohibits discrimination and harassment in its services, employment and programs based on race, religion, national origin, gender, gender identity, sex, age, disability, genetic information and veteran status.
+Mayland Community College (“College”) strives to be a safe and welcoming learning and work environment.
+The College prohibits discrimination and harassment in its services, employment, and programs based on race, color, creed, religion, national origin, gender, gender identity, gender expression, sexual orientation, sex, age, disability, genetic information, and veteran status.

 Title IX Coordinator